Draconizations/LnzLive/GUIDE.md

 ### Export

-- Export OBJ 3D Model
+#### Export OBJ 3D Model

+Experimental feature to export a 3D model of the loaded LNZ and animation frame!
+Your mileage may vary.

 ### Help